Things to Do at University: The Student Bucket List

 How do I make the most of three years?

-What's on the student bucket list?
+What is on the student bucket list?

 Should I join a society?

-What can I do that's actually free?
+What can I do that is actually free?

-The student bucket list β tick them off
+The student bucket list: tick them off

 60 genuinely achievable things across six categories.
 Click to tick them off as you go.
+Progress saves in your current session.

 Your progress